Logothetis21/bc-thesis/README.md

+### TODO
+1. CREATE HTTP SERVER TO SERVE VIDEO FILE BASED ON PATH.
+2. FIX BROKEN PIPE ON HTTP SERVER WHILE SERVING WITH VLC (IF POSSIBLE)

 ### Technologies Used
--- VLC
+- VLC
--- Libtorrent4j
+- Libtorrent4j
--- Java
+- Java

 ### Interfaces